NadaHaimn/Designing-llm-apps-exercises/README.md

 3. Run each cell step-by-step and review the outputs.
 4. Modify prompts and logic to explore your own ideas.

-> ⚠️ Important: Always keep your API key private and never share notebooks with your key visible.

 ---

 ## 📌 Notes